 There’s a lot of truth to the above.
 My mom showed me around town and there are indeed a lot of Americans.
 If you walk into a restaurant in the center of San Miguel it is filled exclusively with Americans being served by Mexicans.
 You’d think that you were somewhere in Southern California.
 I got the sense of two distinct societies not mixing but living very seperately, and at different economic levels, in the same space.
 There were also a lot of older people, Americans in their 80’s.
 But I also tried to put myself in their shoes; at that age I think I would probably want to be with like-minded and similar aged people.
 The weather is perfect for an oldie; very dry, always sunny, never really hot.
 And the infrastructure is there.
 They have an incredible library in San Miguel where an ex-pat can find all the English literature he/she could ever want.
 Even German and French.
 I can see how all that would make San Miguel very appealing as a retirement destination.

 The downside of the ex-pat invasion however is that San Miguel lacks the life of other Mexican towns – no locals hanging around in plazas, no kids running around.
 The bars seemed empty.
-It’s a beautiful town and has some very pretty churches.
+Don’t get me wrong – it’s a beautiful town and has some very pretty churches.
 But it just didn’t feel “as Mexican” as some of the other towns we visited on this trip.
+And that’s what was missing for me.

 And as far as being voted the world’s best city?
 Well, Conde Nast Traveler wins the award for the most ridiculous travel list of 2013.
 San Miguel is a town, not a city, and I can’t understand how can anyone compare it to any of the cities on that list (while excluding such cities as New York and London?).